WyvernPirate/JavaAssignment/README.md

 - Implemented file-related exception handling
 - Ensured all inputs are validated in the GUI

+## transcript part has been completed and error handling
 ### In-Progress Features

 #### 1. Transcript Generation